anacode/anacode-toolkit/docs/source/intro.rst

 - *text_order* - index to original input text list
 - *entity_name* - name of the entity
 - *entity_type* - type of the entity
-- *surface_string* - expression found in original text that realizes this entity
+- *surface_string* - string found in original text that realizes this entity
 - *text_span* - string index in original text where surface_string can be found

 **absa_normalized_text.csv**